ESSD AutoPL disks decouple capacity from performance, allowing you to independently configure provisioned IOPS and performance burst.

 Unit price of performance burst: CNY 0.02 per 10,000 I/Os

-Example 1: Provisioned performance without performance burst
+Example 1: Provisioned performance configured, performance burst not enabled

-Disk billing method | Disk fee (CNY) | Disk performance |
+Disk billing method | Disk fee (CNY) | Disk Performance |

 Subscription